 To validate references:

-The package implementer shall canonicalize the SignedInfo element based on the CanonicalizationMethod element specified in the SignedInfo element.
+Canonicalize the SignedInfo element based on the CanonicalizationMethod element specified in the SignedInfo element.

 For each Reference element in the SignedInfo element:

-The package implementer shall obtain the Object element to be digested.
+Obtain the Object element to be digested.

-For the package-specific Object element, the package implementer shall validate references to signed parts stored in the Manifest element.
-The package implementer shall consider references invalid if there is a missing part.
-[M6.9] [Note: If a relationships transform is specified for a signed Relationships part, only the specified subset of relationships within the entire Relationships part are validated. end note]
+For the package-specific Object element, validate references to signed parts stored in the Manifest element.
+References are invalid if there is a missing part.
+[M6.9] [Note: If a Relationships Transform is specified for a signed Relationships part, only the specified subset of relationships within the entire Relationships part are validated. end note]

-For the package-specific Object element, validation of Reference elements includes verifying the content type of the referenced part and the content type specified in the reference query component.
-Package implementers shall consider references invalid if these two values are different.
+For the package-specific Object element, validation of Reference elements includes verifying the media type of the referenced part and the media type specified in the reference query component.
+References are invalid if these two values are different.
 The string comparison shall be case-sensitive and locale-invariant.
 [M6.11]

-The package implementer shall digest the obtained Object element using the DigestMethod element specified in the Reference element.
+Digest the obtained Object element using the DigestMethod element specified in the Reference element.

-The package implementer shall compare the generated digest value against the DigestValue element in the Reference element of the SignedInfo element.
-Package implementers shall consider references invalid if there is any mismatch.
+Compare the generated digest value against the DigestValue element in the Reference element of the SignedInfo element.
+References are invalid if there is any mismatch.
 [M6.30]

 To validate signatures:

-The package implementer shall obtain the public key information from the KeyInfo element or from an external source.
+Obtain the public key information from the KeyInfo element or from an external source.

-The package implementer shall obtain the canonical form of the SignatureMethod element using the CanonicalizationMethod element.
-The package implementer shall use the result and the previously obtained KeyInfo element to confirm the SignatureValue element stored in the SignedInfo element.
-The package implementer shall decrypt the SignatureValue element using the public key prior to comparison.
+Obtain the canonical form of the SignatureMethod element using the CanonicalizationMethod element.
+The result and the previously obtained KeyInfo element are used to confirm the SignatureValue element stored in the SignedInfo element.
+The SignatureValue element shall be decrypted using the public key prior to comparison.

 Signature Validation and Streaming Consumption